Amendments to the Constitution of Canada

 Before 1982, modifying the Constitution of Canada primarily meant amending the British North America Act, 1867.
 Unlike most other constitutions, however, the Act had no amending formula; instead, changes were enacted through Acts of the Parliament of the United Kingdom (or "Imperial Parliament") called the British North America Acts.

 Other Commonwealth countries had taken over the authority for constitutional amendment after the Statute of Westminster 1931, but at the time, Canada decided to allow the Parliament of the United Kingdom to retain the power "temporarily".
 Between 1931 and 1982, the federal government, on behalf of the House of Commons of Canada and the Senate, would issue an address to the British government requesting an amendment.
 The request would include a resolution containing the desired amendments, which in turn were always passed by the British Parliament with little or no debate.

 With the Constitution Act, 1982, Canada took over the authority to amend its own constitution, achieving full sovereignty.
 Since then, amendments to the Constitution of Canada have been made using one of five amending formulas requiring consent of some combination of the House of Commons, Senate, and provincial legislatures.

 Amendment formulas

 As part of the patriation of the constitution in 1982 an amending formula was adopted in sections 38 to 49 of the Constitution Act, 1982.

 According to this act, the amendment procedure is composed of different categories, depending on the part of the constitution to be amended.

 Unanimous consent amendments

-There are some parts of the constitution that can be modified only with the unanimous consent of all the provinces plus the two Houses of Parliament.
+There are some parts of the constitution that can be modified only with the unanimous consent of all the provincal legislative assemblies plus the two Houses of Parliament.
+This does not affect the actual passing of the resolutions granting consent in each legislative chamber, which as usual requires a simple majority in that chamber - it is the final resolutions that must be unanimous.
 This formula is contained in section 41 of the Constitution Act, 1982, and is known as the "unanimity formula".
 It is reserved for the following matters: